Speaker

 Description

 The electron-ion collider (EIC), under design at Brookhaven National Laboratory, will consist of two storage rings for collisions of polarized electron and hadron beams.
-A sufficiently large dynamic aperture (DA) is required in the electron storage ring (ESR) at different energies (5-18 GeV) to ensure an adequate beam lifetime.
-The DA is limited by the effects of non-linear field and magnet errors in a strong optics with low-beta interaction regions.
-This paper presents the ESR DA studies for the latest estimates of magnet field quality, particularly, in dipole magnets.
-Impact of the dipole multipoles is analyzed taking into account the large sagitta orbit and the fringe field.
-Multipole tolerances are determined based on this analysis.
+Dynamic aperture (DA) of 10 sigma is required in the electron storage ring (ESR) for the design beam energies from 5 GeV to 18 GeV to ensure an adequate beam lifetime.
+The DA is limited by chromatic and error effects in a strong optics with a low-beta interaction region.
+We present results of dynamic aperture studies for the latest ESR lattice (v6.3), which include compensation of non-linear chromaticity, the impact of field imperfections in dipoles, and the effects of dipole orbit.

 Funding Agency